kapawlak/128A_Remote/lab1-magnetic force/lab1.md

 $$
 |\vec F| = q |\vec v||\vec B| \sin (\theta)
 $$

 which gives you the magnitude of the force in terms of the magnitudes and angle $\theta$ between the velocity and magnetic field vectors.
 AVOCADO: simple explanation of how to get direction by dividing the equations.

 Vector equations, if they are new to you, take some getting used to.
 In plain english, the Lorenz force  law is telling us the following: A charged particle moving with a velocity $\vec v$ in the presence of a magnetic field $\vec B$ will experience a force in a direction that is perpendicular to  both of these vectors, and has a magnitude proportional to their product.
-To get a feeling for how this works, the simulation below shows the motion of an electron in the $xy-$plane when  subjected to a magnetic field along the $z-$Vector equations, if they are new to you, take some getting used to.
-In plain english, the Lorenz force  law is telling us the following: A charged particle moving with a velocity $\vec v$ in the presence of a magnetic field $\vec B$ will experience a force in a direction that is perpendicular to  both of these vectors, and has a magnitude proportional to their product.
 To get a feeling for how this works, the simulation below shows the motion of an electron in the $xy-$plane when  subjected to a magnetic field along the $z-$axis

 :::Figure:Figure